Agenda

 MDA Presenter: Dave Tollefson

-The presentation focused on the surface water results from the 2022 monitoring season.
-Current surface water pesticides of concern were reviewed, and trend maps were presented showing changes in detection frequency and concentration for individual pesticide monitoring regions (PMRs).
-Comparisons of detected concentrations to relevant standards or guidance values (i.e., reference values) were also presented, focusing on pesticide detected at concentrations >10% and >50% of relevant reference values.
-Additionally, the presentation focused on neonicotinoid detections and reviewed findings from the 2022 Polar Organic Chemical Integrated Sampler (POCIS) pilot study.
+The presentation focused on the surface water results from the 2023 monitoring season.
+Pesticide waterbody impairments were presented along with an overview of how Minnesota water quality standards are used to evaluate data.
+Current surface water pesticides of concern were reviewed, and trend maps were presented showing changes in detection frequency and concentration for individual PMRs.
+Comparisons of detected concentrations to relevant standards or guidance values (i.e., reference values) were also presented, focusing on pesticides detected at concentrations >10% and >50% of relevant reference values.

 Discussion focused on: